The Bird’s Word Blog

 At Journeys International we are certainly not medical experts.
 We are, however, travel experts, and we are committed to providing information and insight to help you make travel decisions.
 Here are some FAQs regarding travel and coronavirus/COVID-19 to help you plan your upcoming adventures.

-Should I avoid travel because of the coronavirus?
+Should I avoid ALL travel because of the coronavirus?